saimanasak/docker/orchestrartion/swarm/swarm_concepts.md

 - A task represents a running instance of a container within a Docker Swarm service.
 - It carries a Docker container and the commands to run inside the container.
 - Once a task is assigned to a node, it cannot be moved to the another node - it should run or fail.

+#### Draining
+- Marking a node as unavailable.
+- Useful when there's a maintenance or decommissioning a node without affecting the running tasks.
+- When we drain a node the tasks that are running on that will be moved to the other available nodes in the cluster.

+#### Inspecting
+- Docker Inspect provides us detailed info about Docker objects.
+- In the docker swarm, inspect can be used to services and nodes.